yuewang0120/Bivariate-Functional-Patterns-of-Lifetime-Medicare-Costs-among-ESRD-Patients/README.md

 ### Abstract

-Researchers could use the R scripts and Shell scripts to reproduce the results in the paper (including Figures 1-2, Tables 2).
-However, since Figure 3-5 are generated using the original dataset, they are not reproducible.
-Readers can generate a pseudo version of Figure 3-5 using the pseudo datasets under folder “data”.
-The pseudo Figure 3-5 are also provided under “pseudo_figures” folder.
+Researchers could use the R scripts and Shell scripts to reproduce the results in the paper, including Figures 1-2 and Tables 2.
+Since Figure 3-5 and Table 3-4 are generated using the original dataset, they are not reproducible.
+Readers can generate a pseudo version of Figure 3-5 and Table 3-4 using the pseudo datasets under `data` folder following the instructions provided below (Step 3 and 4).
+The pseudo Figure 3-5 are also provided under `pseudo_figures` folder for reference.

+As requested by reviewers, we also provide 3D versions of the figures that appear in the paper, which can be found under `3d_figures` folder.
+Note Figure 3-5 in this folder are generated from the original dataset, which should not be confused with the figures under `pseudo_figures` folder.
+All the 3D figures are generated using [Plotly](https://github.com/plotly/plotly.R) and provided in the form of HTML files.
+Since they cannot be viewed directly on GitHub, we suggest downloading and opening them in a browser.

 ## Instructions for Use